 19. Coole Swan

 Rich, creamy and refreshing – nothing like the majority of other heavy and cloying cream liqueurs on the market – Coole Swan is a real Irish spirit success story.
 Ten years ago, one family in Co.
 Meath decided to embark upon a dream to create an exceptional new cream liqueur.
 Made using single malt Irish whiskey, fine white Belgian chocolate and fresh cream from the family’s dairy herd, Coole Swan’s taste is truly exceptional.
 Available across Ireland, the brand has gone truly international with huge export success.
 Try a bit in an espresso martini too!

 A new cider to the market, Dan Kelly’s is made from hand-picked apples from a family orchard in Drogheda, which is spread over 80 acres with 16 different varieties of apple tree.
 This one might be a little harder to find, but the pure taste in every sip is so worth seeking it out.
 One of our favourites enjoyed ice-cold on a hot summer’s day.
 You’re in for a special treat if you can get one of the cask aged ciders too.

 22. Boyne Brewhouse

 Another Drogheda debut is this new brewery from the Cooney family – long associated with the town of Drogheda and the drinks industry itself.
 Set in a new state of the art premises outside the large town in Louth, they are doing double duty on Boann distillery (producing whiskey) and Boyne Brewhouse under the same roof.
-For the latter, they have a range of ‘legend beer’s inspired by local folklore but with modern flavours, sourcing their water from the Boyne Valley itself and using local malt.
-The recipes they use for their range are a closely guarded secret but their hops are internationally sourced as are their brewing techniques – their head brewer is even a Kiwi who’s now called Drogheda home.
+For the latter, they have a range of ‘legend’ beers inspired by local folklore but with modern flavours, sourcing their water from the Boyne Valley itself and using local malt.
+The recipes they use for their range are a closely guarded secret but their hops are internationally sourced as are their brewing techniques – their head brewer is even a Kiwi who has now called Drogheda home.
 A refreshingly bold take on craft beer, this brand means big business – keep an eye on their star rising!
 If you spot the Vienna Lager, make sure you try it.
 One of our favourites, hands down!

 25. Teeling Whiskey

 Teeling is the only operating distillery in Dublin city (located not far from where we used to live actually, around Christchurch in Dublin 8) and their range of whiskeys are becoming the staple of the best bars in the Irish capital and beyond.
 Whether you’re into a single malt, single grain or small batch, each of their bottles offers its own unique personality and flavour profile – why not do a wee taste test if you find yourself so inclined?
 Head to Teeling at Newmarket for a tour, too!
 In 2019, Teeling’s have launched the first whiskey to be distilled in their central Dublin centre, heralding a very exciting time for Irish whiskey!